TREE-Ind/skill-fallback-cakechat/README.md

-## Fallback Persona
+## Fallback Cakechat
-A fallback that utilizes the persona engine
+A fallback that utilizes the CakeChat Emotional Generative Dialog System

 ## Description
-Perosona is a Q and A machine learning algorithm that gives mycroft personality
+Allows Mycroft to give responses from CakeChat dialog system that is able to express emotions

 ## Examples
  * "What is your favorite color"
  * "what is the meaning of life"

 ## Credits
-Mycroft Ai Inc
+TREE Industries